 This post includes affiliate links, which means I may earn a commission from included links.
 These help me run my blog and come at no extra cost to you.
 All opinions are my own.

-First things first on packing
+First things first on packing for TAPIF

 Start early.
 Period.
 I am the queen of procrastinating when it comes to packing.
 Like, how long does it really take?
 I’ve done this a million times before.
 If you’re moving abroad for a semester, year or even a summer, this is a different beast.
 There’s way more ducks to get in a row for travel longer than three months.
 I started packing three weeks before my departure date, and I even started putting items aside months in advance.